Jasmine M. DeJesus, Ph.D.

 My research on food is situated within a broader interest in understanding the development of cultural cognition.
 I have studied the development of social categorization and social biases (particularly in regard to language and nationality), how ideals about fairness and resource distribution develop, and how early social cognition may differ across diverse socio-cultural contexts.

-I am recruiting masters and doctoral-track students to start in fall 2020.
-Please contact me directly if you are interested in applying and visit my lab website to learn more about our research and lab members!
+I am not considering applications to our graduate program during the 2021-22 academic year (for students planning to start graduate school in fall 2022).
+If you are interested in applying in the future (e.g., to start in fall 2023), please contact me directly if you are interested in applying and visit my lab website to learn more about our research and lab members!